edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-08-22-restaurant-managers-training-program.md

 ---
-title:    Where To Start With Your Restaurant Managers Training Program
+title:    How To Start Your Restaurant Managers Training Program
 permalink: /blog/restaurant-managers-training-program/
 author:
   name: Steve Pruniski, GM at the The Vig at McCormick Ranch
 image: blog/2018/2018-08-22-restaurant-managers-training-program.jpg
-excerpt: You know restaurants don’t run themselves; here’s how to train your people to run them even better with a dedicated restaurant managers training program.
+excerpt: You know restaurants don’t run themselves; here’s how to train your people to run them even better with a dedicated restaurant manager training program.
 ---

 You know restaurants don’t run themselves; here’s how to train your people to run them even better with a dedicated restaurant managers training program.